Mikadifo/Mikadifo/README.md

 ## Status

-👩‍💻 I'm currently working on my new website design.
+👩‍💻 I'm currently working on Promptify, a tool that will help people share, create and use prompts in their AI-chats.

-🧠 I'm currently learning ui/ux and cybersecurity.
+🧠 I'm currently learning ui/ux.

-👯‍♀️ I'm looking to collaborate on any project.
+👯‍♀️ I'm looking to collaborate on any project, especially those using React or JS in general.

-🤔 I'm looking for help with new technologies, especially JS.
+🤔 I'm looking for help with new technologies in the JS environment, since it's quickly changing.

 ## Support: